eliardocosta/ssdet/README.md

 # ssdet

-The goal of ssdet is to functions to compute sample size.
+The goal of ssdet is to provide functions to compute sample size.

 ## Installation